Kuantan: Theme parks

-Other shopping complexes are Kuantan Plaza and the Pasar Besar.
-There are also many supermarkets from the local retailers that spread over the municipality of Kuantan.

 Kuantan 188

-Kuantan 188, previously known as Teruntum Tower is a 3-story, 188-meter-tall tower in Kuantan, Pahang, Malaysia.
+Kuantan 188, previously known as Teruntum Tower is a 3-storey, 188-meter-tall tower in Kuantan, Pahang, Malaysia.
 It is the Malaysia's second tallest tower after the Kuala Lumpur Tower and the second-tallest in East Coast Economic Region after the newly completed Grand Ion Majestic in Genting Highlands, which is Pahang's tallest building.
-Its construction was started on August 2017 and completed on 3 September 2019.
+Its construction was started in August 2017 and completed on 3 September 2019.
 It features an observation deck at 92 meter high, restaurant at 98 meter high and an open sky-deck at 104 meter high.
 The tower offers 360-degree view of the Kuantan River and Kuantan City.

 Design and concept

 The design of the tower was inspired by spear head which is one of element on the Pahang's Coat of Arms while the tower's porch inspired by Lumnitzera Tree.

 There are also some symbolic concept behind the tower's design: